carlosmaniero/pygamii/docs/tutorial/actions.md

 ## Controlling the Ball

-We will use the `BaseKeyboard` to control our ball using the keyboard.
+Use the `BaseKeyboard` to control your ball using the keyboard.

-Firstily, we will create the move methods in our Ball class.
+Firstily, you should create the move methods in our Ball class.

 ```py
 class Ball(Object):